DHTMLX/docs-diagram/docs/api/diagram/defaultlinktype_property.md

 ### Description

 @short: optional, the default type of a connector line
-@descr:

 The value is applied, if the line object doesn't contain the "type" property

-@descr:

 ### Usage